Wolastoqiyik

 The Wolastoqiyik, also known as the Maliseet or Malecite (/ˈmæləsiːt/), are an Algonquian-speaking First Nation of the Wabanaki Confederacy.
 They are the Indigenous people of the Wolastoq (Saint John River) valley and its tributaries.
 Their territory extends across the current borders of New Brunswick and Quebec in Canada, and parts of Maine in the United States.

-The Houlton Band of Maliseet Indians, based on the Meduxnekeag River in the Maine portion of their historical homeland, are—since 19 July 1776—the first foreign treaty allies with the United States of America.
+The Houlton Band of Maliseet Indians, based on the Meduxnekeag River in the Maine portion of their historical homeland, are—since 19 July 1776—the first foreign treaty allies with the United States.
 They are a federally recognized tribe of Wolastoqey people.
 Today Wolastoqey people have also migrated to other parts of the world.
-The Wolastoqiyik have occupied areas of forest, river and coastal areas within their 20,000,000-acre, 200-mile-wide, and 600-mile-long homeland in the Saint John River watershed.
+The Wolastoqiyik have occupied areas of forest, river and coastal areas within their 20,000,000 acre, 200 mi wide by 600 mi long homeland in the Saint John River watershed.

 Name

 The people call themselves Wəlastəkwewiyik and Wolastoqiyik.
 Wəlastəkw means "bright river" or "shining river" ("wəl-" = good, "-as-" shining, "-təkw" = river; "-iyik" = people of).
 Wəlastəkwiyik therefore simply means "People of the Bright River" in their native language.
 The Wolastoqiyik have long been associated with the Saint John River, from which they draw their name.
-Their territory still extends as far as the Saint Lawrence River.
-Their lands and resources are bounded on the east by the Miꞌkmaq people, on the west by the Penobscot, and on the south by the Passamaquoddy, who also still speak related Algonquian languages.
+Their territory still extends as far as the St. Lawrence River.
+Their lands and resources are bounded on the east by the Mi'kmaq people, on the west by the Penobscot, and on the south by the Passamaquoddy, who also still speak related Algonquian languages.

-Malesse'jik was a Miꞌkmaq word believed to mean "He speaks slowly," or differently, and was a term that Miꞌkmaq people used to describe people from other nations.
+Malesse'jik was a Mi'kmaq word believed to mean "He speaks slowly," or differently, and was a term that Miꞌkmaq people used to describe people from other nations.
 The meaning of the word today is unknown but it is commonly mistranslated to "he speaks badly, lazy, or broken".
-This term is the exonym by which the Miꞌkmaq people referred to this group when speaking to early Europeans.
-The French met the Miꞌkmaq people before the Wəlastəkwewiyik, and transliterated Malesse'jik to Malécite, not understanding that it was not their name.
+This term is the exonym by which the Mi'kmaq people referred to this group when speaking to early Europeans.
+The French met the Mi'kmaq people before the Wəlastəkwewiyik, and transliterated Malesse'jik to Malécite, not understanding that it was not their name.
 The later English colonists anglicized this term as Maliseet.

 Beginning in 1758, the terms "Marichites" in French and in English "Maricheets" increased in use.